ctranstrum/chuck/BUILD.md

-If you still have the default keymap installed and want to update the layout with [ZMK Studio][zmkstudio], the "ZMK Studio unlock" key combination is accessed by simultaneously pressing the top two keys on the outside edes of the keyboard, or in other words, the keys that are by default mapped to Q and apostrophe.
+If you still have the default keymap installed and want to update the layout with [ZMK Studio][zmkstudio], the "ZMK Studio unlock" key combination is accessed by simultaneously pressing the top two keys on the outside edges of the keyboard, or in other words, the keys that are by default mapped to Q and apostrophe.
 Note that as of the time of this writing, you will need to be using Chrome or Edge to get it to work.